hapify/hapify/docs/cli.md

 hpf patch
 ```

-This will prompt a form to let you choose the source branch and commits then destination branch.
+This will prompt a form which lets you choose the source branch and commit, and then the destination branch.

 #### Start the console